njuwill/bigfoot-tutorials/rstudio/R-Introduction.md

 # R INTRODUCTION

-# Creating a data set:
+# Creating a data set

 R works with packages that contain the techniques and functions you need.
 To start with some basic examples you need to know how to install and load a package.